mynameisORIG/hacking_CLI/README.md

 # hacking_CLI
-the hacking menu to help beginners learn and understand hacking
+the hacking menu to help beginners learn and understand hacking the GUI version of this is located at: https://github.com/mynameisORIG/hacking_GUI
 <h2> John The Ripper </h2>
 All you do is enter the hash file location, enter the decyption method, and it executes.
 The decyption methods available are md5, DES, MySQL, sha1, sha-224, sha-256, sha-384, and sha-512.
 <h2> goBuster </h2>